-The larger vision of the nonprofit, however, is to provide educational and vocational training, basic skills, and spiritual guidance for the entire Lapeer community.
 The Refuge is now in its new location (a former church) at the corner of Saginaw Street and Oregon Road in Lapeer.
-This location allows The Refuge to offer expanded services like job and life skills training and transitional resources for people exiting the prison system.
-Further, The Refuge is a recovery center where women and men can address addictions and dependencies of all varieties.
-The goal is to fully utilize the space in numerous ways to help people better themselves and their lives while showing and sharing the love of Jesus Christ.
+This location allows The Refuge to offer expanded services like job and life skills training and transitional resources.
+Further, The goal is to fully utilize the space in numerous ways to help people better themselves and their lives while showing and sharing the love of Jesus Christ.

 The Refuge depends on partnerships with other services, agencies, and programs throughout Lapeer County to achieve its vision.
 It aims to be a stepping stone to help those experiencing homelessness regain independence.
 To achieve this goal, the future of the Refuge is pursuing a three-pronged approach.
 Please see below.

 The Refuge will continue to offer shelter rotationally in partnership with local churches.

 The Refuge will seek out opportunities to offer transitional housing an permanent solutions to homelessness.

 The Refuge will seek out programs to prevent homelessness and educational/vocational programs to sustain life.

 In 2000, Lapeer residents Kendra Petty and MaryAnn Nutt along with Father Steve Dewey of St. Matthew's Anglican Church had a meeting at the local Burger King.
 The purpose: how to provide shelter for the homeless people of Lapeer County.

 A Steering Committee was established, and The Refuge Lapeer opened the fall of 2002!